SO, YOU WANT TO KNOW ABOUT THE EGGPLANTS

 Perhaps because no one can figure out exactly what the heck they are, the Eggplants get invited to play an intriguing variety of venues.
 In New York City, where they have performed at countless clubs (including the much-missed CBGB and its acoustic annex, The Record Canteen), they were regulars at The Living Room on the Lower East Side.
 They played at BB King’s club on 42nd Street on an evening hosted by Dr. Demento, they performed during the New York City Marathon, and they were Tom Robinson’s back-up band at The Mercury Lounge.
 They have played at prestigious British venues like the Royal Festival Hall, the Barbican, Ronnie Scott's, The 100 Club and the Burton Taylor Theatre.
 They have performed for college audiences, for children, and at science-fiction conventions.
 They have also played at a number of festivals, included CMJ, Clearwater, Planet Pop (UK), BunkFest (UK), and the International Pop Overthrow, in addition to the Edinburgh Fringe.

-As already noted, the Eggplants have frequently strayed from their Brooklyn vegetable patch to the UK, where there is an apparent need for more songs about 6-foot squirrels.
+As already noted, the Eggplants’ spaceship has frequently landed in the UK, where there is an apparent need for more songs about 6-foot squirrels.
 They have performed live on numerous BBC radio shows, including The Tom Robinson Show (6 Music), The Musical Mystery Tour (Radio Wales), Kaleidescope (Radio 4), and The Phil Jupitus Show (Radio London).
-Their UK tour stops have included such places as London, Edinburgh, Glasgow, Oxford, Greater Manchester, Chester, York, Falkirk, East Kilbride, Penicuik, Kings Lynn and Bristol.
+Their UK tour stops have included London, Edinburgh, Glasgow, Oxford, Greater Manchester, Chester, York, Falkirk, East Kilbride, Penicuik, Kings Lynn, Bristol, Ashburton, East Farndon, and Rhos-on-Sea.
 Unfortunately, no matter what the destination, they always seem to get stuck in traffic somewhere around Wolverhampton.

-In 2010, an Eggplants session was selected by Tom Robinson for a Best of the BBC Live Radio series.
-The show, which presented “gems from the vast BBC sound archive, including concerts and live sessions from a variety of artists,” featured the Eggplants and Led Zeppelin.
-A BBC press release described the Eggplants as “a band capable of lifting the heaviest of souls.”
+The Eggplants were honored when one of their London radio sessions was chosen by Tom Robinson for the Best of the BBC Live Radio series, which presented “gems from the vast BBC sound archive.”
+The broadcast paired a 2002 performance by the Eggplants with a 1969 Led Zeppelin concert.
+A BBC press release for the show described the Eggplants as “a band capable of lifting the heaviest of souls.”

-The band members, who insist that they first met while training to be astronauts at an undisclosed location near the New Jersey Meadowlands, are as follows:
+The band members, who insist that they first met while training to be astronauts at an undisclosed, top-secret location near the New Jersey Meadowlands, are as follows:

 Eddie Logue (percussion of various sorts and background vocals)